cliffordx/legalbai/pages/RPC_Annotated___Book_2.md

 				- In all cases, persons guilty of malversation shall also suffer the penalty of perpetual special disqualification and a fine equal to the amount of the funds malversed or equal to the total value of the property embezzled.
 				- The failure of a public officer to have duly forthcoming any public funds or property with which he is chargeable, upon demand by any duly authorized officer, shall be *prima facie* evidence that he has put such missing funds or property to personal uses.^{(As amended by R.A.
 No. 10951, August 29, 2017)}
 		- **Art.
-218.** *Failure of accountable officer to render accounts.* collapsed:: true
+218.** *Failure of accountable officer to render accounts.* id:: 6518ffe7-469e-43b4-ac7c-85101c26a0ac
 			- Any public officer, whether in the service or separated therefrom by resignation or any other cause, who is required by law or regulation to render account to the Commission on Audit or to a provincial auditor and who fails to do so for a period of two (2) months after such accounts should be rendered, shall be punished by *prision correccional* in its minimum period, or by a fine ranging from Forty thousand pesos (P40,000) to One million two hundred thousand pesos (P1,200,000), or both.^{(As amended by R.A.
 No. 10951, August 29, 2017)}
 		- **Art.
-219.** *Failure of a responsible public officer to render accounts before leaving the country.* collapsed:: true
+219.** *Failure of a responsible public officer to render accounts before leaving the country.* id:: 6518ffe7-c00a-4974-8a8e-e676091af493 collapsed:: true
 			- Any public officer who unlawfully leaves or attempts to leave the Philippine Islands without securing a certificate from the Commission on Audit showing that his accounts have been finally settled, shall be punished by *arresto mayor*, or a fine ranging from Forty thousand pesos (P40,000) to Two hundred thousand pesos (P200,000) or both.^{(As amended by R.A.
 No. 10951, August 29, 2017)}
 		- **Art.
-220.** *Illegal use of public funds or property.* collapsed:: true
+220.** *Illegal use of public funds or property.*
 			- Any public officer who shall apply any public fund or property under his administration to any public use other than for which such fund or property were appropriated by law or ordinance shall suffer the penalty of prision correccional in its minimum period or a fine ranging from one-half to the total of the sum misapplied, if by reason of such misapplication, any damages or embarrassment shall have resulted to the public service.
 In either case, the offender shall also suffer the penalty of temporary special disqualification.
 			- If no damage or embarrassment to the public service has resulted, the penalty shall be a fine from 5 to 50 per cent of the sum misapplied.
 		- **Art.
-221.** *Failure to make delivery of public funds or property.* collapsed:: true
+221.** *Failure to make delivery of public funds or property.*
 			- Any public officer under obligation to make payment from Government funds in his possession, who shall fail to make such payment, shall be punished by *arresto mayor* and a fine from five (5) to twenty-five (25) per cent of the sum which he failed to pay.
 			- This provision shall apply to any public officer who, being ordered by competent authority to deliver any property in his custody or under his administration, shall refuse to make such delivery.
 			- The fine shall be graduated in such case by the value of the thing, provided that it shall not less than Ten thousand pesos (P10,000).^{(As amended by R.A.
 No. 10951, August 29, 2017)}
 		- **Art.
-222.** *Officers included in the preceding provisions.* collapsed:: true
+222.** *Officers included in the preceding provisions.* id:: 6518ffe7-7159-4b85-9b49-8925221ea3e4
-			- The provisions of this chapter shall apply to private individuals who in any capacity whatever, have charge of any insular, provincial or municipal funds, revenues, or property and to any administrator or depository of funds or property attached, seized or deposited by public authority, even if such property belongs to a private individual.
+			- The provisions of this chapter shall apply to private individuals who in any capacity whatever, have charge of any insular, provincial or municipal funds, revenues, or property and to any administrator or depository of funds or ==property attached, seized or deposited by public authority, even if such property belongs to a private individual==.
 	- ## Chapter Five - INFIDELITY OF PUBLIC OFFICERS
 		- ### Section One. — Infidelity in the custody of prisoners collapsed:: true